mrpeabody/vim_setup/README.md

 1. Clone this repo anywhere on your machine
 2. Run **setup.sh**: `./setup.sh`
-    - Optionally, if you need the support for C-languages (Java, C++, etc), there's an optional clang support: `./setup.sh --clang-completer`
+    - Optionally, if you need the advanced support for C-languages (Java, C++, etc): `./setup.sh --clang-completer`
 3. Install and use the included Monaco patched font for Mac, for other systems patched fonts can be found [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts).
-Otherwise, in `~/.vimrc`, change the `g:font_patched` variable to **0** and comment out the `Plugin 'ryanoasis/vim-devicons'` line.
+Otherwise, in `~/.vimrc`, change the **g:font_patched** variable to **0** and comment out the `Plugin 'ryanoasis/vim-devicons'` line.
 4. Enjoy your new fresh vim!